canonical/sphinx-docs-starter-pack/help-woke.rst

 You can now refer to the label ``link definition_`` in the body of the text.

-Here :none:`wokeignore:rule=master,` is an example where a URL element contains the string "master":

 Exempt an entire file
 ---------------------